 Travel to Cuba for American citizens has been a back-and-forth battle over the past few decades, and as of June 2019, tighter restrictions have been placed on travelers and tourists hoping to visit this Carribean island.

 Travelers must now declare themselves as making a trip that falls under one of 12 categories of travel.
 This means that tourists may no longer travel to Cuba in the "people to people" category, and those that do make it to Cuba are no longer allowed to support businesses that help fund the Cuban military.
 Additionally, the Trump administration further banned cruise ships and ferries from transporting Americans to the islands in June of 2019.

-In order to book a flight, lodging, or a ferry to Cuba, you must now declare which category of travel you'll be making first, and as Americans still cannot simply book a flight and head to Cuba, most U.S. citizens will travel with a Cuba travel organization that has an official license from the U.S. State Department, like Insight Cuba and Central Holidays.
+In order to book a flight to Cuba or lodging in the country now, you must now declare which category of travel you'll be making first, and as Americans still cannot simply book a flight and head to Cuba, most U.S. citizens will have to go through a process to make it to this country—unless they are part of a protected group still permitted to travel there.

 New Legislation and Getting a Visa: Who Can Travel